BLOG

 Book a demo

-Whether you’re a seasoned Sales Development Representative (SDR) or have just accepted a new position, the nature of the job means there’s always room for improvement.
-The standard process for SDRs of sending out sequenced emails, calling, and leaving voicemails is no longer working as well as it once has.
-There are too many distractions, too many other priorities, and people are busier than ever.
+The standard process for SDRs of sending out sequenced emails, calling, and leaving voicemails is no longer working as well as it once was.
+There are too many distractions, too many other priorities, and prospects are busier than ever.

 To help combat the struggles SDRs face, we’ve laid out the groundwork for success by compiling ten skills all SDRs should master to get the best results possible in their role.

-The role of a Sales Development Representative is not easy.
 The position requires an assertive, proactive mentality, with plenty of hard work and dedication to succeed.
 While it’s understandable that the role’s demands will cause many SDR to experience discouragement at some point, dwelling in a negative headspace will only thwart progress.
-Overcoming setbacks is possible by adopting the mindset of a high-performing SDR.
-So, how do you enter that mental space?

 In order to pivot from a low-performing mindset to a high-performing one, SDRs must view the prospect and themselves as equals.
 This is the primary factor that separates high-performing SDRs from low-performing ones.

-1. Self-belief: Have confidence in yourself and your abilities
+• Self-belief: Have confidence in yourself and your abilities

-2. Product belief: Know that what you’re offering brings real value to prospects
+• Product belief: Know that what you’re offering brings real value to prospects

-3. Preparation: Research prospects beforehand, knowing what angles are most likely to register with them
+• Preparation: Research prospects beforehand, knowing what angles are most likely to register with them

-2. Social Selling
+2. Social selling

-3. Video Prospecting
+3. Video prospecting

 5. Coachability